ldanilek/endtoend/README.md

 This app showcases secure messaging between pairs of users.
-Each message is encrypted end-to-end, so the only place the message exists unencrypted is in the sender and receiver's browser.
+Each message is encrypted end-to-end, so the only place the message exists unencrypted is in the sender and receiver's browsers.

 ## How to use it